theredfoxfire/ais-daftar-bundle/README.md

 Once the composer update is finished.
 If you not yet install NelmioApiDocBundle before, you need registering it too.

 Because this bundle require NelmioApiDocBundle to see the API doc.
+I also use JMS Serializer and FOSRestBundle.

 ```php
 <?php